mihaiconstantin/bujo/docs/guide/syntax-highlighting.md

 uses the VS Code API for injecting a language grammar (i.e., see [VS Code documentation](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) for more details).
-This section of the guide provides information about the anatomy of a **BuJo** entry, as well as other components that are support for syntax highlighting.
+This section of the guide provides information about the anatomy of a **BuJo** entry, as well as other components that are supported for syntax highlighting.

 ## BuJo Entries